-Missing or Defective Mortgage Loan Documents May Delay or Prevent Foreclosure intervening assignments of mortgage, missing intervening mortgage note endorsements and other similar exceptions.
-If upon final certification by the Custodian, certain document exceptions relating to security instruments and title policies remain with respect to a Mortgage Loan, a Breach Review of such Mortgage Loan will be conducted.
-If the results of the Breach Review are determined to result in a Material Breach of any such Mortgage Loans, the Seller will be required to cure, pay the Loss Indemnification Amount or repurchase such Mortgage Loans.
+Missing or Defective Mortgage Loan Documents May Limit Certificateholders' Remedies

+On the Closing Date, the Custodian will be required to deliver an initial certification identifying certain defective or missing mortgage loan documents to the Seller, the Servicer and the Trustee.
+The Custodian will be required to provide a final certification 120 days after the Closing Date.
+These exceptions may include missing intervening assignments of mortgage, missing intervening mortgage note endorsements and other similar exceptions.
 Notwithstanding the foregoing, in the event the Custodian previously delivered a trust receipt or certification in connection with its review of a Mortgage Loan under the Custodial Agreement that did not list such document as an exception and the Custodian subsequently fails to produce such document, the Seller will have no obligation to cure, repurchase or replace such Mortgage Loan and the only remedy to Certificateholders and the Trustee will be to enforce any contractual obligations of the Custodian relating thereto under the Custodial Agreement.